5 Splunk Administration: Monitoring and Creating Inputs

 Tagged with each event Three types

-- The internal fields contain information that Splunk software uses for internal purposes.
+The internal fields contain information that Splunk software uses for internal purposes.
 These fields start with an underscore.
-Most common ones are
+Most common ones are _raw, _time, and _index time, and the default datetime fields are basically different granular representation of the timestamp like date_hour, date_minute, or date_month, etc.

 The basic default fields provide basic information about an event such as where it originated, what type of data it contains, what index it is located in, etc.